Unlocking the Power of Image Optimisation for Enhanced SEO and Speed

 3. Implementing Responsive Images

-attribute in yourtags to offer different versions of an image for different screen widths, ensuring that users download the most size-appropriate image.
+• Srcset Attribute: Use the srcset attribute in your tags to offer different versions of an image for different screen widths, ensuring that users download the most size-appropriate image.

 4. Optimizing Image Delivery